PBRT/ai-comparator/README.md

 * Development tools

+  * [Jest](https://jestjs.io/): To run the data layer and components tests.
+  * [Netlify](https://www.netlify.com/): Hooked to GitHub for easy deploy on master change, used for hosting online.
   * [Redux Logger](https://github.com/LogRocket/redux-logger): Log actions fired and updated state in the console.
   * [Commit Lint](https://github.com/conventional-changelog/commitlint): To keep a great commit history.